Being a single parent is not always a choice. In most cases, it is always fate. It comes with its own share of fun and challenges.

 Single parenting is full of challenges.
 A partner with children may find it difficult to instill discipline.

-Some of the children, because of the emotional stress, engage in truant activities as a gesture to get the attention of both the parents.
+Because of the emotional stress, some of the children engage in truant activities as a gesture to get the attention of both the parents.

 Being a single mother can leave you wondering how to navigate the unknown avenues of single parenting.
 One of the problems faced by single mothers is a lack of discipline.